andreaiacono/GraphLab/README.md

 * Search

 ### Traversal tab
 In the Traversal tab there two panels, one for DFS and the other for BFS.
-Pressing the button "Traverse" will start the searches and will shoe the different approaches.
+Pressing the button "Traverse" will start the searches and will show the different approaches.

 ### Search tab
 In the Search tab there are four panels: